yogarshi/SemDiverge/README.md

 # SemDiverge
-Code and data from the NAACL 2018 paper "Identifying Semantic Divergences in Parallel Text without Annotations" will be available soon
+Code and data from the NAACL 2018 paper "Identifying Semantic Divergences in Parallel Text without Annotations".
+For any question email yogarshi@cs.umd.edu